of Wretched Hive

 - In the western comedy Cat Ballou, "Hole in the Wall".

-- In Pirates of the Caribbean III, "Shipwreck" - the city built out of pirate ships used as headquarters for the pirate council.
+- Pirates of the Caribbean: At World's End: "Shipwreck" - the city built out of pirate ships used as headquarters for the pirate council.

 - An outlaw town named Hell featured in two of J.T.
 Edson's western novels: Hell in the Palo Duro and Go Back to Hell.